-Alternative to Meds has the expertise and 15 years of experience helping people through escitalopram tapering and withdrawal.
-We have published evidence demonstrating that over 77% of people discontinuing antidepressant medication and replacing them with a holistic lifestyle perform symptomatically better than they were while medicated.
-Many of us became guides because we suffered similarly and had to walk a similar path as you.
+Alternative to Meds has the expertise and 15 years of experience helping people through escitalopram tapering.
+Our success rate is documented in published evidence where over 77% of people tapering off medications such as escitalopram can enjoy a better quality of life, with fewer symptoms.
+Drugs can be replaced with a holistic lifestyle, correct nutrition, and other therapies that work.
+Many of us professionals at the center have traveled a similar path as you.
+We suffered similarly.
 This peer-type relationship is evident in our treatment model and in how we nurture people back to health.

 WARNING re: Escitalopram Tapering